 CALL BCI433LIB/EDITCODES

-Not sure what else

 Step 3.
 Why you need to call the program STRJOB in ACS or RDi when doing your labs?

 This program will display your name along with your user ID on all spooled file pages to ensure that you are indeed the one who created the spooled the spooled file.
 Thus, if it's a compilation output, we can guareentee that you wrote the code